sanskrit/raw_etexts_english/blogs/manasataramgini/2007-11-23_the-seven-fold-agni-and-the-seven-fold-troops-of-the-maruts.md

 +++
-title = "The seven-fold agni and the seven-fold troops of thexa0maruts"
+title = "The seven-fold agni and the seven-fold troops of the maruts"

 +++
 In the agnichayana/agniShToma the following sequence of rituals are